PGM-Lab/InferPy/docs/notes/guideinference.rst

 In the 'Q' model we should include a q distribution for every non-observed variable in the 'P' model.
-These varaiables are also objects of class ``inferpy.RandomVariable``.
+These variables are also objects of class ``inferpy.RandomVariable``.
 However, their parameters might be of type ``inf.Parameter``, which are objects encapsulating TensorFlow trainable variables.